angelozerr/tern-node-mongodb-native/README.md

 JS sources are sometimes NOT well annotated, so it misses some information (some return function, parameter type, etc).
 The [generator/dox2tern_mongodb.js](generator/dox2tern_mongodb.js) gives the capability to override information of JS sources.

+If you wish to work on the dox JSON Representation (api.json) to tern JSON Type Definition, you can open the HTML page [generator/html/dox2tern.html](generator/html/dox2tern.html)

 ## Structure

 The basic structure of the project is given in the following way: